GoogleCloudPlatform/apigee-samples/cloud-functions/docs/cloudshell-tutorial.md

 curl -i $CF_URL/hello-sample
 ```

-The response to this should be a 403 code and an error message, because we
+The response to this should be a 403 code and an error message, because the
+cloud function requires authentication, and the request we sent did not provide
-haven't provided an identity token.
+an identity token.
 Let's correct that.

 ---